yusukeSekikawa/ImageProcessing.framework/README.md

 =======
 +VERY FAST face detection. <br>
   8fps[iPhone4,OS 4.3.2,face exist]
-+Various fast image effect including Edge,Grayscale,Binarization,Blur,Postalization,Mirror,Spot Color,Residual image,Fish Eye,Gamma manupuration,Dither,Swap Color...and More!
++Various fast image effect including Edge,Grayscale,Binarization,Blur,Postalization,Mirror,Spot Color,Residual image,Fish Eye,Gamma manupuration,Dither,Swap Color...and More!<br>
-  Many effects is very high speed that you can use it with live view effect like sample code.
+  Many effects is very high speed that you can use it with live view effect like sample code.<br>
-+Easy to use.
++Easy to use.<br>
-  There is C and Objective-C APIs that is simple to apply with iOS.
+  There is C and Objective-C APIs that is simple to apply with iOS.<br>

 App Store